Color Formatting in Financial Models

-- The woking file becomes more attractive & appealing.
+- The working file becomes more attractive & appealing.

 - A consistent flow can be maintained for enhancing the understandability of the model.

-This has been a guide to Financial Modeling Color Formatting.
-Here we discuss the best color schemes for financial modeling along with its importance and downloadable excel template.
+This has been a guide to what is Financial Modeling Color Formatting.
+We explain the process with example, the process of shading and its importance.
 You may find more about finance from the following articles –